Privacy Information for Event Participants

 • Internal department

-Purpose: The processing of videos recorded during a conference and published on YouTube serves the purpose of making conference content accessible to a wider audience.
-In doing so, the videos are edited in such a way that participants may be briefly recognizable.
-The purpose is to give interested individuals the opportunity to view conference lectures, discussions, and presentations, thereby gaining insight into the conference experience.
-This enables a wider dissemination of knowledge and information about the conference topics and promotes the exchange of ideas and insights within the scientific or professional community.
+Purpose: The processing of videos recorded during a conference and published on YouTube serves the purpose of making conference content accessible to a broader audience.
+The videos are edited in such a way that participants may be briefly identifiable.
+The purpose is to provide interested individuals with the opportunity to view conference presentations, discussions, and lectures, while gaining insight into the conference experience.
+This facilitates the wider dissemination of knowledge and information related to the conference topics and promotes the exchange of ideas and expertise within the scientific and professional community.

 Data Categories: